Steps to Take When Faced with Felony Charges

 - Facing felony charges is frightening, especially if you believe that you’re innocent or your rights have been violated.
 If you are arrested, it’s crucial to cooperate and to remain calm to avoid additional charges being filed against you.

 - Call an attorney.
 Every moment you spend in custody without an attorney representing you can damage your case.
 Your attorney is the only one who can use the technicalities of the law to fight on your side for your freedom.

 - Be honest with your lawyer.
 You don’t need to avoid the truth when speaking to your lawyer; the more accurate the information they have about your case, the better your attorney can prepare and offer you the best defense possible.

 - Don’t speak about your case to anyone except your attorney.
 It might be tempting to talk to your friends and family, but except for your spouse, anything you tell others can potentially be used against you in court.

 - With the stress and upset of an arrest, you might forget a crucial detail.
 Write down the facts of your case as soon as possible.
 Also, make a list of witnesses who could testify on your behalf.

 Griffin Law Office Can Help You Today

 Griffin Law Office has extensive experience defending people who face felony charges in San Diego, California.
 Contact us or call us on (619) 552-4058 for a phone consultation.
-Our experienced attorneys will fight tirelessly on your side to help get the best outcome for your case.
+Our experienced San Diego criminal defense attorney will fight tirelessly on your side to help get the best outcome for your case.